zeeshan1112/KeepMacAwake/README.md

-# StayActive
+# StayActiveApp

-StayActive is a lightweight app that simulates small, undetectable user activity to prevent your computer from going idle or triggering sleep mode.
+StayActiveApp is a lightweight app that simulates small, undetectable user activity to prevent your computer from going idle or triggering sleep mode.
 It's like a subtle mouse jiggler — but smarter, and without physically moving your cursor.

 ## ✨ Features